google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### Override shapeFor(connection)

-Next, override the `shapeFor(connection)` function in your `CustomConstantProvider` class definition and return your new custom objects:
+Next, override the `shapeFor(connection)` function in the `CustomConstantProvider` class definition and return the new custom objects:

 ```js
   /**